• Skip to secondary menu

 If you’re looking for great picture books to read aloud to your kids this holiday season, all of these are winners!
 One of them even made my child laugh so hard he fell off of the couch!

 Next to each book I give a little synopsis and additional information.
 Now, since not every family does the Santa thing, books that have Santa as a character have that noted under Special Considerations.
-Similarly, I also note a book as “semi-spiritual” if it even HINTS that there is a baby in Bethlehem who is the reason for the season.
+Similarly, I also note a book as “semi-spiritual” if it even HINTS that there is a baby in Bethlehem who is the reason for the season, or has any mention of prayer or even a “spirit.”

-(If you are looking for books that do have Jesus in them, check out 10 Christmas Picture Books About Jesus.)
+(If you are looking for books that do have Jesus in them, check out The Best Christmas Picture Books About Jesus.)

 This post may contain affiliate links.
 If you buy from these links, I may make a small commission to use to fill our book basket.
 If you click on the book title it will take you to the Amazon page to purchase the book.
 As an Amazon Associate I earn from qualifying purchases.